 ADVANCED PLACEMENT COURSES

-Advanced placement courses are offered in French, Spanish, Calculus, Literature and Composition, and Language and Composition.
+Advanced placement courses are offered in French, Spanish, Calculus, and Literature.

 (In Affiliation with Seton Hall University and Caldwell College)